 Yellowstone is the largest active geyser field in the world and is home to the most famous geyser, Old Faithful.
 There are also hundreds of colorful hot springs and pools such as the Grand Prismatic Hot Spring, pictured above, which is larger than a football field and the third largest spring in the world.

-Yellowstone Park is home to more wild animals than almost anywhere else in the U.S. but it is not a zoo.
+Yellowstone National Park is home to more wild animals than almost anywhere else in the U.S., but it is not a zoo.
 Visitors are likely to see a number of animals in Yellowstone freely roaming the landscape in their natural habitat.
-Animals you might see include grizzly bears, grey wolves, the world’s largest wild bison herd, bald and golden eagles, trumpeter swans, moose, and more.
+Animals you might see include grizzly bears, gray wolves, the world’s largest wild bison herd, bald and golden eagles, trumpeter swans, moose and more.
 Outside of Yellowstone, to the south and the northeast of the park, you can also see herds of wild horses.

-View the pink and yellow canyon walls which form the sides of three glorious waterfalls.
+View the pink and yellow canyon walls that form the sides of three glorious waterfalls.
 The place is so inspiring that an overlook of the Lower Falls is called Artist’s Point.

 To explore Yellowstone’s wild side, get off the beaten path and onto the park’s 1,300-mile trail system.
-Some of the most popular hikes are Bunsen Peak, Fairy Falls, and Uncle Tom’s Trail to the base of the Canyon’s Upper Falls.
+Some of the most popular hikes are Bunsen Peak, Mt.
+Washburn and Uncle Tom’s Trail to the base of Canyon’s Upper Falls.
 Do you have kids?
 Read our Top 3 Trails for Hiking With Kids article

-Take a paddling trip on Yellowstone Lake near lakeside geysers, or raft down one of the nearby rivers.
+Take a paddling trip along the shores of Yellowstone Lake near lakeside geysers, or raft down one of the nearby rivers.
 There are rafting trips available near all the entrances to the park.
-To help you choose, we’ve compiled a Top 5 Rafting Trips list.
+To help you choose, we’ve compiled a Top 5 rafting trips list.

-Fishing in Yellowstone Country is an experience that compares with few other places on earth.
-Fling a cast into Yellowstone Lake or Lewis Lake for fly or lure fishing.
+Fishing in Yellowstone Country is an experience that compares with few other places on Earth.
+Fling a cast into Yellowstone Lake or the Madison River for fly or lure fishing.
 Try the trout waters north, south and west of Cody, filled with native Yellowstone cutthroat, brown trout, rainbow trout and brook trout larger than most anglers can imagine.
-Inside Yellowstone, fish the Madison River.
-Or go for the gold and fish Carbon County’s Miracle Mile, or try the waters of Casper, the “No. 1 Big Fish Destination.”
+On your way to Yellowstone through Wyoming, go for the gold and fish Carbon County’s Miracle Mile, or try the waters of Casper, the “No. 1 Big Fish Destination.”